astraw/stdeb/README.txt

   python policy`_.
 This will include several things, including:

   - the ability to make custom changelogs
-  - the ability to patch upstream source
+  - the ability to patch upstream source (added in 0.2.a1 release)
   - the ability to include project-supplied documentation (including license information) as a -doc package
   - the ability to include project-supplied examples, tests, and data as a separate package
   - much more not listed

-* Support python-central_ and/or python-support.
+* Support python-central_ and/or python-support. (added in 0.2.a1 release)

 * Create (better) documentation

 * Log output using standard distutils mechanisms

-* Allow distribution-specific configuration parameters (e.g. numpy-dapper)

 * Refactor the source code to have a simpler, more sane design